 The way the surgeon responds when you tell your story, is your first clue as to whether they are going to be trustworthy.
 A surgeon who tries to make excuses, seems to blame you for what happened, or generally treats you unkindly or with disregard, is not someone you will want to trust with your body.

 Their response should be one of care and concern.
-They should be able to to explain to you in detail how they will proceed to ensure you an acceptable flat result:
+They should be able to to explain to you in detail how they will proceed to ensure you an acceptable aesthetic flat closure:

 - Will they bring on the team, or refer you to a plastic surgeon?
 If not, proceed with asking very specific questions about their plan.
 If so, ask the same questions of the plastic surgeon.

-- Are they familiar with oncoplasty and/or flat closure techniques?
+- Are they familiar with oncoplasty and/or aesthetic flat closure techniques?

-- Have they performed flat scar revisions for previous patients?
+- Have they performed aesthetic flat closures for previous revision patients?
 Ask to see pictures of their work.

 - How specifically will they ensure that YOU get a flat result, given whatever specific challenges you face – severe dog ears, scarring and tissue damage from radiation after your original surgery, co-existing health conditions like lymphedema or diabetes, “excess” body fat (more tissue can require additional time in the OR), special concerns you may have about scar placement, and so on.